linkorb/pennyblossom-client-php/README.md

 # webshop-client-php
-A PHP client of Ponnyblossom
+A PHP client of Pennyblossom